SamuelMwasya/snakemake_workflow/README.md

 `conda install snakemake`
 `conda activate snakemake`

-To visualize what a snakefile rule does we run `snakemake` with the `-np`
+To visualize the process or what a snakefile rule does, we run `snakemake` with the `-np`

 #### DAG
-Also known as declarative acrylic graphs
+Also known as directed acrylic graphs

 This defines the route map into which snakemake reasons.